-We believe it is important to protect your Personal Data as defined in the General Data Protection Regulation.
-This policy explains how we may collect, use and process Personal Data about you.
-It also explains some of the security measures we take to protect your Personal Data, and tells you certain things we will do and not do.
+This policy explains how we may collect, use and process personal information about you, as defined in the General Data Protection Regulation.
+It also explains some of the security measures we take to protect your personal information and tells you certain things we will do and not do.
 It is effective from 16 May 2018 and replaces any previous policies.

 Thorowgood may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.